 Ultrasound and Laser.
 In order for either the cosmetologist or cosmetician to work deeper than the dead skin cell layer (stratum corneum) of the skin, they must be under the supervision of a physician.
 Ultra sound, laser and the different pulse light therapies may not be performed without the supervision of a physician.
 Neither license allows any type of cutting or use of electricity or any other means to remove warts, tags, etc. No one in the cosmetology field may practice on any person having an ailment or condition that would create any cuts, sores or rashes that result in openings in the skin.

-In December 1997, and confirmed in March 1998, the Board issued a Declaratory Ruling on Use of Lasers for Hair Removal.
-The Board ruled that a licensed physician with appropriate knowledge, experience and training should assess each patient prior to and during the course of hair removal treatment with laser therapy.
-Such physicians may delegate the operation of the laser for hair removal to a licensed physician assistant, registered nurse, or licensed practical nurse, who may render service under the supervision, control and responsibility of a licensed physician, provided the assessment of each patient is performed by the physician.
-The physician shall provide direct on-site supervision in the course of hair removal with laser therapy.
+Section 20-9 provides the framework for determining whether a particular activity is within the scope of practice of medicine.
+The Board finds that the use of lasers for hair removal is within the scope of medical practice.
+The Board finds that a licensed physician with appropriate knowledge, experience, and training should assess each patient prior to and during the course of hair removal treatment with laser therapy.
+The Board finds that such physician may delegate the operation of the laser for hair removal to those persons listed in §20-9(b)(14) who may render service under the supervision, control, and responsibility of a licensed physician, provided the assessment of each patient is performed by the physician.
+The physician shall provide direct on-site supervision in the course of hair removal treatment with laser therapy.

 The Board has determined that the use of lasers for hair removal is not within the scope of practice for chiropractors in Connecticut.

 16 DE Admin.
 Code 445: Regulations Governing Cosmetology and Barbering

 16.0 Health and Sanitation; Electric Nail Files and Laser Technology